The Wide Field Camera 3

 This edition of the WFC3 Instrument Handbook

-(Version 6.0) was written near the end of the execution of the Cycle 20 calibration plan.
-It supersedes Version 5.0.
-It includes results from analysis of most calibration programs executed through cycle 19 and into cycle 20.
+(Version 10.0) was written during the execution of the Cycle 25 calibration plan.
+It supersedes Version 9.0.
+It includes results from analysis of most calibration programs executed through Cycle 24 and into Cycle 25.
 (See the Documents Archive

 for links to Instrument Handbooks from previous cycles.)